gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Improved performance and memory consumption

-Gradle 1.8 uses less memory.
-Some builds, especially those really big ones, will get faster.
-The less memory Gradle uses, the less expensive garbage collection is, and effectively, the faster your builds are.
+Gradle 1.8 uses less heap than previous versions.
+The less heap Gradle uses, the less expensive garbage collection is, and the faster your builds are.
-The heart of this performance improvement is avoiding creation of some expensive objects.
-Instead, the information is streamed to disk and read back only when necessary.
-The information Gradle stores on the disk is the extra resolution result information - it is not needed by typical builds.
-Therefore, typical builds get faster and all builds will use less memory.
+Some builds, especially those really big ones, should see some significant improvements in performance.

 #### Serialization of the resolution results.

-The dependency resolution results consume a lot of memory in big projects.
-Hence, in Gradle 1.8, the resolution information (like [`ResolutionResult`](javadoc/org/gradle/api/artifacts/result/ResolutionResult.html) or [`ResolvedConfiguration`](javadoc/org/gradle/api/artifacts/ResolvedConfiguration.html) is streamed to disk during the dependency resolution.
+The heart of this performance improvement is to avoid creating the full dependency resolution results.
+These results consume a lot of memory in large builds.
-When this information is requested, it is read from the disk.
-The api does not change, however, only the implementation details are different.
-To avoid slowdowns with more I/O operations, the resolution results are cached.
-Typical builds will get faster, some builds may get a bit slower, however the overall user experience will get better.
-For example, the 'gradle clean build' may be faster but 'gradle idea' might get a little bit slower.
-It is because in order to generate the IDE metadata, the 'idea' plugin needs to access the full dependency graph and this information is read from the disk.
+Instead, the information is streamed to disk during the resolution process and the results assembled in heap only when requested.
+The information Gradle stores on the disk is usually not needed by typical builds.
+Therefore, typical builds get faster and all builds will use less heap.

+Note that the results API has not changed and is fully backwards compatible with previous Gradle versions.

 ### Component metadata rules

-Dependency modules (also called `components`) have metadata associated with them, such as their group, name, version, and dependencies.
+Dependency modules (also called _components_) have metadata associated with them, such as their group, name, version, and dependencies.
 Typically, this metadata is specified in a module descriptor (Ivy file or Maven POM).
-Component metadata rules allow to manipulate this metadata from within the build script.
+Component metadata rules allow you to manipulate this metadata from within the build script or a plugin.
 They are evaluated during dependency resolution, before a particular module version has been selected for a dependency.
 This makes metadata rules another instrument for customizing dependency resolution.

-As of Gradle 1.8, two pieces of module metadata can be manipulated: A module's *status scheme*, and its *status*.
+As of Gradle 1.8, only two pieces of module metadata can be manipulated: A module's *status scheme*, and its *status*.
 The former describes the increasing levels of maturity that the module transitions through over time.
 The latter describes the module's current maturity, and needs to correspond to one of the values listed in the module's status scheme.